j-d0g/mistral-7b-nli/EVALUATION.md

 - Model size and quantization
 - Length of input examples

-A batch size of 16-32 typically works well for 4-bit quantized models on GPUs with 24GB memory.
+A batch size of 16 typically works well for 4-bit quantized models on GPUs with 24GB memory, enabling for much faster inference of larger datasets.

 ## Performance Optimization